swcarpentry/python-novice-inflammation/_episodes/01-intro.md

  - `weight` and `Weight` are different variables

 ## Types of data
-Python knows various types of data.
+Python knows and can automatically recognize various types of data.
 Three common ones are:

 * integer numbers
 * floating point numbers, and
 * strings.

 In the example above, variable `weight_kg` has an integer value of `60`.
-To create a variable with a floating point value, we can execute:
+To assign that variable a floating point value, we can execute:

 ~~~
 weight_kg = 60.0